meganbontrager/meganbontrager.github.io/01_research.md

-### **Limits to adaptation at range edges**
+## **Limits to adaptation at range edges**

 Some of my work focuses on understanding the limits to adaptation at range edges.
-In [Lee-Yaw et al. 2016 (Ecology Letters)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12604), we found that fitness declines when individuals are moved beyond range edges, indicating that these edges often coincide with niche limits.
+In a synthesis of transplant experiments beyond range edges ([Lee-Yaw et al. 2016 (Ecology Letters)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12604)), we found that fitness declines when individuals are moved beyond range edges, indicating that these edges often coincide with niche limits.
 That raises the question of how ecological and evolutionary forces are interacting to prevent adaptation at range edges (reviewed in [Angert, Bontrager, and Ågren 2020, Annual Review of Ecology, Evolution, and Systematics](https://www.annualreviews.org/doi/abs/10.1146/annurev-ecolsys-012120-091002)).

 #### **Does gene flow help or hurt range edge populations?**